po1sigala/live/01-Class-Content/15-Project-2/02-Homework/README.md

 * Directions for Future Development

-* Links to to the deployed application and the GitHub repository.
-Use this guide to [Deploy with Heroku and MySQL](https://coding-boot-camp.github.io/full-stack/heroku/deploy-with-heroku-and-mysql) if you need a reminder on how to deploy.
+* Links to the deployed application and the GitHub repository.
+Use the [Guide to Deploy with Heroku and MySQL](https://coding-boot-camp.github.io/full-stack/heroku/deploy-with-heroku-and-mysql) on The Full-Stack Blog if you need a reminder on how to deploy to Heroku.

 ## Grading Requirements